 Disabled students who meet the eligibility criteria can apply for a Disabled Student's Allowance to the appropriate Education Authority.
-Students interested in applying should contact the University's Disability Service for guidance.
-In addition, each University administers Support Funds to which students with disabilities are eligible to apply.
+Students ineligible for Disabled Student's Allowance can apply for funded support directly through the University.
+Students should contact the University's Disability Service for guidance on both processes.